Constellation-Labs/metagraph-examples/examples/DataApi-Water-And-Energy-Usage/README.md

 ## Template

-This project contains dependencies of the Tessellation on version `v2.0.0-alpha.7`
+This project contains dependencies of the Tessellation on version `v2.0.0-alpha.8`

 At this example you can take a look at the files:

 `modules/l0/src/main/scala/com/my/currency/l0/Main.scala`
 `modules/l1/src/main/scala/com/my/currency/l1/Main.scala`

-### L0
-The L0 module contains the `genesis` function.
-This function will initialize our state, in this case, we initialize with `(0,0)` (0 of Water and Energy usage)

-You can ignore the other functions for now, they will be repeated on the L1 module
+`modules/data_l1/src/main/scala/com/my/currency/data_l1/Main.scala`
+`modules/shared_data/src/main/scala/com/my/currency/shared_data/Main.scala`

-  ### L1
+### Shared
-  The module that will receive the requests to be processed.
-Contains the following functions:

 ->   `validateData` and `validateUpdate`
 * These functions will check the provided data to verify its validity.
 If the amount that we want to update  of water and energy usage is valid (at this example > 0), we will proceed to the state update, otherwise, we will return an error